kggs2005/cs33repo/README.md

 - [Segment Tree](utils/segment_tree.py)

 ## Notes
 - The code in this repository uses verbose variable names and long comments to help you better understand a data structure or algorithm.
-However, you may want to use shorter variable names (`node_count` instead of `n`) and use types with less overhead (e.g. `list` instead of `dict` for adjacency lists) when you implement these data structures and algorithms yourself to save time and reduce code file sizes.
+However, you may want to use shorter variable names (`n` instead of `node_count`) and use types with less overhead (e.g. `list` instead of `dict` for adjacency lists) when you implement these data structures and algorithms yourself to save time and reduce code file sizes.